-The winning moment: The 22-year-old open swimmer secured her spot for the Olympics after competing at the Fina Olympic Marathon Swim Qualifiers in Setubal, Portugal, last weekend, according to The Straits Times.
+The 22-year-old open swimmer secured her spot for the Olympics after competing at the Fina Olympic Marathon Swim Qualifiers in Setubal, Portugal, last weekend, according to The Straits Times

 - Liew finished 29th out of the 40 swimmers at the competition and was the best Asian swimmer after Yumi Kida and Minami Niikura, who finished 12th and 19th, respectively, from Japan.

 - She reportedly earned the sole continental quota spot available for Asia as Japan already gains a slot for being the host country for the Olympics.

 - Liew beat Nip Tsz Yin, her rival for the Asian quota spot from Hong Kong, who finished 31st in the race.

 - Minister for Culture, Community and Youth Edwin Tong took to Facebook on Sunday to congratulate Liew on her win.